Posts tagged: travel

-Back to the memorial in Berlin which is the most impressive I’ve seen.
-Almost 5 acres of 2,711 concrete slabs, “stelae” in German, arranged grid like across a sloping field.
-The effect of the slope means the slabs rise in height closer to its nadir.
+Back to the memorial in Berlin, almost 5 acres of 2,711 concrete slabs—“stelae” in German—arranged grid like across a sloping field.
+The effect of the slope means the slabs rise in height closer to the nadir.
 From the top of the slope you stare into pathways made between the rows of slabs and watch people walk in and out of view—in effect a labyrinth.
-Some of them are adults who wander the maze listening to an audio tour and some are kids who run around the slabs giggling and playing.
-It is peculiar to say the least this sober reminder of the lives of Jewish victims of the Holocaust somehow doubling as a playground for oblivious children.
+Some of them were adults who wandered the maze listening to an audio tour and some were kids who ran around the slabs giggling and playing.
+It is peculiar that this sober reminder of the lives of Jewish victims of the Holocaust incidentally can double as a playground for oblivious children.

-Out front the signs call for respect and beg restraint from using the memorial as a playground which, as I’ve described, the kids do anyway because they are kids, inside a maze.
-Some go about it more plainly than others, but even the one red-cheeked twelve-year old who watched his friends splash in while he entered more cautiously like dipping a toe into a morning lake—even his reticence vanished as the stelae rose to the level of his eyes and his friends disappeared in and out of view behind each slab.
-LARPing through an Escher painting.
+Near the entrance there are signs calling for respect and begging for restraint from treating the memorial like a playground which, like I’ve described, the kids do anyway because they are kids… inside a maze.
+Some of the kids who set out to play were more eager than others but even the one red-cheeked 12-year old boy who I saw carefully walk into the memorial like dipping a toe into a morning lake—even his reticence vanished as the stelae rose to the level of his eyes and his friends disappeared in and out of view behind each slab like they were LARPing through an Escher painting.

-I don’t think architect Eisenman or engineer Happold had this intention in mind, or that they should have, but by accident it forms quite the juxtaposition.
-Absent-minded children playing with no malice inside of a grey maze built from stone as a statement against death and hate, and reminder of a terrible path in human history.
+I don’t think the architect Eisenman or the engineer Happold had this intention in mind, or that they should have, but by accident it forms quite the juxtaposition.
+Absent-minded children with no malice playing inside of a grey maze built from stone as a statement against death and hate.
 Welcome to Berlin.